cbecraft1184/teams-meeting-minutes-prod/replit.md

 # DOD Teams Meeting Minutes Management System

 ## Project Overview
-A fully autonomous Microsoft-native solution for creating, capturing, distributing, and archiving Microsoft Teams meeting minutes designed for DOD deployments.
-The system integrates with Microsoft Teams via Graph API, generates AI-powered meeting minutes, and archives documentation to SharePoint.
+A fully autonomous Microsoft-native solution for capturing, processing, distributing, and archiving Microsoft Teams meeting minutes designed for DOD deployments.

+**IMPORTANT**: Meetings are scheduled and conducted in Microsoft Teams (NOT in this application).
+This app automatically captures completed Teams meetings via Microsoft Graph API webhooks, processes recordings/transcripts with AI, and distributes approved minutes to attendees.

 ## Deployment Requirements
 - **Hosting**: AWS Gov Cloud (no external dependencies)